Everything Breaks at the Center

 But the reality is more complicated than the clean version suggests.

 The protocol has no center.
 The ecosystem around it does.
-Most people who own Bitcoin do not run nodes, do not hold their own keys, and do not transact on-chain.
-They use exchanges – Coinbase, Binance, Kraken – that are, structurally, exactly the kind of institution Jevons would recognize: centralized ledger-keepers holding client assets.
+Most people who own Bitcoin use exchanges – centralized ledger-keepers holding client assets, exactly the kind of institution Jevons would recognize.
 The collapse of FTX in 2022 did not touch Bitcoin's protocol.
 It destroyed billions in customer assets anyway.

-The same dynamic plays out on Bitcoin's second layer.
-The Lightning Network handles transactions off-chain and settles them on-chain in batches – real, functional, growing.
-But payments travel through routing nodes that lock up capital and charge fees, and those nodes concentrate.
-As of mid-2025, the top ten control roughly 85% of Lightning's public capacity.
-Users seek cheap, short routes.
-Nodes compete to sit at the center.
-The result is a hub-and-spoke topology – precisely the structure Jevons drew 150 years ago.
+The same logic plays out on the second layer.
+The Lightning Network routes payments through nodes that concentrate.
+The top ten already control roughly 85% of Lightning's public capacity.
+The result is a hub-and-spoke topology – not unlike the structure Jevons drew 150 years ago.

 Centralization is not a bug humans keep introducing by accident.
-It is the solution to problems that decentralization leaves unsolved: speed, convenience, the ability to reverse a fraudulent transfer before your savings disappear into an irreversible chain.
+It is the solution to problems decentralization leaves unsolved: speed, convenience, the ability to block a fraudulent transfer before your savings disappear into an irreversible chain.

-But here is where something genuinely new enters the picture.
 Unlike every previous monetary system, Bitcoin gives the individual the option to hold value without a custodian.
 Not the obligation.
 The option.
-You can choose to trust an exchange.
-You can also choose not to.
-You can hold your own keys, verify your own transactions, and remove yourself from the custody chain entirely.
 No bank in history has offered that.
 No central bank, no clearing house, no payment network.

-That option does not solve every problem.
 Most people will not use it.
 Many who try will make mistakes.
-But the fact that it exists changes the architecture of the system.
+But the option changes the architecture.
 Centralized custody in Bitcoin is a choice, not a structural necessity.
 In traditional banking, there is no alternative.
 You cannot hold a deposit outside the banking system.
 The custodial layer is not a convenience built on top of something sovereign.
 It is the system.

 Both systems trend toward hubs.
 Only one lets you leave them.